andrelcunha/ottermq/README.md

 ## 📚 API Documentation
 OtterMq provides a built-in Swagger UI for exploring and testing the API.
-OtterMq provides a built-in Swagger UI for exploring and testing the API.

 Access it at: `http://<server-address>/docs`